 Effective government requires meaningful citizen participation.
 Broad-based public involvement in planning, land use, zoning, transportation, community services, economic development, recreation, schools, police and public safety is absolutely essential.

 Citizens Planning Advisory Committees were first established in October 1993 by Mayor Ed Austin as an ongoing, grassroots public participation program.
 In September 2001, Mayor John Delaney issued a new executive order to continue that involvement as did Mayor John Peyton in 2007.
-You may view the Executive Order 2007-04 and Model By-laws (676k) in Acrobat Reader.
+In 2014, Mayor Alvin Brown issued a new executive order to continue grassroots public involvement in CPACs.
+You may view the Executive Order 2014-03 and Model By-laws (863k) in Acrobat Reader.
+Mayor Lenny Curry is in the process of meeting with CPAC Chairs and updating a new executive order.

 CPAC members are appointed by the Mayor.
 Members are nominated through a variety of community, civic, or government organizations located in their district.
-Eligibility for appointment is determined by the Chief of the Housing and Community Development Division, Neighborhoods Department.
+Eligibility for appointment is determined by the Director of the Neighborhoods Department and the Planning and Development Department.

-Voting members consist of one representative per organization and one alternate to participate in the absence of the primary representative.
-Individuals can be nominated through the following organizations:
+Voting members consist of one representative per organization and one alternate, to participate in the absence of the primary representative.
+Individuals may be nominated through the following organizations:

 (a) Neighborhood, civic and homeowner's associations in the district which are listed in the Directory of Neighborhood Organizations.